felipe-muner/felipe-muner/README.md

 ## 💬 Ask me about ...

-How to travel and work remotely to achieve a better life balance.
+how to travel and work remotely to achieve a better life balance.

 ## 📈 My GitHub Stats